Potato 2.2: Events, Entity Linking, Export, and 55 Survey Instruments

 Upgrading to v2.2

-pip install --upgrade potato-annotationExisting v2.0 and v2.1 configurations work without changes — all new features are opt-in through additional config blocks.
+pip install --upgrade potato-annotationYour v2.0 and v2.1 configs keep working unchanged.
+Everything new is opt-in through extra config blocks.

-- What's New — Full v2.2 feature overview
+- What's New, the full v2.2 feature overview

 Have questions or feedback?
 Join our Discord or open an issue on GitHub.